 I see a lot of speculation on this.
 Some people say one leaf per colony.
 Some say remove one plant, bulb and all from every three colonies, or some other random, arbitrary number they've come up with.

-Ramps can, and will take some harvesting of their bulbs, and some people, like my friend Sam Thayer, are doing studies to figure out what the long-term impacts of harvesting are, exactly how many ramps a certain patch of land can sustainably produce, and what the proper way to go about doing it is from a scientific point of view is.
+These plants can, and will take some harvesting of their bulbs.
+Some people, like my friend Sam Thayer are doing studies to figure out what the long-term impacts of harvesting are, exactly how many ramps a certain patch of land can sustainably produce, and what the proper way to go about doing it is from a scientific point of view is.

 Until those studies are published though, here's some sustainable harvesting tips: